n42r/n42r.github.io/_posts/2026-09-23-the-toolbox-reflex.md

 **60–70% pre-coding → ~20% coding → 10–20% post-coding**

-I spent much more time establishing the problem, constraints, domain contracts, architecture, context and intended approach before asking the AI to implement something.
+I spent much more time establishing the problem, constraints, domain contracts, architecture, context and intended approach before asking the AI to make a single change.

 The coding itself became a smaller part of the process.

 And the surprising part was that this didn't feel like slowing development down.
 It reduced the amount of expensive human attention spent cleaning up after the implementation.

 I'm not suggesting that 60–70% pre-coding is some universal optimum.
-It isn't.

 The interesting observation is that when implementation became cheap, the effort didn't disappear.

-It moved.
+*It moved.*

-In my case, much of it moved upstream into understanding, deciding and constraining.
+In my case, it moved upstream.

 Instead of:

 **generate → inspect → discover misunderstanding → fix → repeat**

-I could increasingly work like this:
+The process looked like this:

-**understand → decide → constrain → generate → verify**
+**understand → brainstorm approaches → decide → plan implementation → generate → verify**

-Human judgment became more important in that part of the process.
+I also used AI in several of these steps, including to support technical analysis and oversight.

+Most of my judgment moved into the phases before code generation.

 But that's only one possible destination for the effort.